Precise prediction of the decay rate for $\eta_b\to \gamma \gamma$ from lattice QCD: Results and Conclusions

-By combining our result for $\Gamma(\eta_b \rightarrow \gamma\gamma)$ from Eq.~\eqref{eq:brate} with a potential NRQCD calculation (using naive non-abelianisation) of the branching fraction~\cite{Brambilla:2018tyu} we obtain a result for the $\eta_b$ total width of $\finalTotalWidthEtab$.
-This agrees with, but is a lot more accurate than, the current experimental average value of $10^{+5}_{-4}\,\mathrm{MeV}$ for this quantity~\cite{ParticleDataGroup:2024cfk}.
+By combining our result for $\Gamma(\eta_b \rightarrow \gamma\gamma)$ from Eq.~\eqref{eq:brate} with an NRQCD calculation of the branching fraction~\cite{Brambilla:2018tyu} (using naive non-abelianisation resummation) updated to include color-octet matrix elements~\cite{Chung:2023bjr} we obtain a result for the $\eta_b$ total width of $\finalTotalWidthEtab$.
+This agrees with, but with 6\% total uncertainty is a lot more accurate than, the current experimental average value of $10^{+5}_{-4}\,\mathrm{MeV}$ for this quantity~\cite{ParticleDataGroup:2024cfk}.

 {\it{Acknowledgements}} We thank the MILC collaboration for making publicly available their gauge configurations and their code MILC-7.7.11 \cite{MILCgithub}.
+We are grateful to Hee Sok Chung for useful comments.
 This work was performed using the Cambridge Service for Data Driven Discovery (CSD3), part of which is operated by the University of Cambridge Research Computing Service on behalf of the Science and Technology Facilities Council (STFC) DiRAC HPC Facility.
 The DiRAC component of CSD3 was funded by BEIS capital funding via STFC capital grants ST/P002307/1 and ST/R002452/1 and STFC operations grant ST/R00689X/1.
 DiRAC is part of the National e-Infrastructure.
 We are grateful to the CSD3 support staff for assistance.
 Funding for this work came from STFC grant ST/T000945/1.